PDF Grant Application Parsing

 )

-- Metadata Isolation: Extract embedded XMP metadata, author fields, and creation timestamps.
-Cross-reference with extracted narrative headers to identify grant title, deadline, and funding agency.
+3. Metadata isolation.
+Extract embedded XMP metadata and document info — author, creation timestamp — and cross-reference against narrative headers to identify grant title, deadline, and funding agency.

 import pdfplumber